-that could be gender identity, sexual orientation, housing status, etc. By supporting these human service organizations and their programs, we inevitably support more equitable outcomes in our community since those organizations are working to reduce barriers and increase livelihood for largely marginalized communities.
+BIPOC or not - that could be gender identity, sexual orientation, housing status, etc. By supporting these human service organizations and their programs, we inevitably support more equitable outcomes in our community since those organizations are working to reduce barriers and increase livelihood for largely marginalized communities.

 Who is or will experience community burden?

-IF APPROVED -

-- Community members who are seeking services may need to learn about and navigate a complex human services network.

-IF NOT APPROVED -
+IF APPROVED - Awarded nonprofits who may have to increase their capacity for new programs.

+Town of Carrboro will experience some financial burden in funding the nonprofit awards.

-- Community members in need of supportive human services that address health, education, and livelihood will potentially have to seek vital services in another county or not receive services at all.
+IF NOT APPROVED - Community members in need of supportive human services that address health, education, and livelihood.

+Nonprofits who will have to look for programmatic funds elsewhere, or completely change or discard a program.

+HCS Department may experience administrative burden in collecting nonprofit reporting data.

 Who is or will experience community benefit?

-IF APPROVED - - Community members in of need supportive human services that address health, education, and livelihood. - Awarded nonprofits will have greater capacity to serve community members and carry out their missions.
-A vibrant nonprofit community can meet the needs of the surrounding community subsequently benefits Carrboro as a whole.
-IF NOT APPROVED - - Potentially, reallocation of the denied Human Services funding could benefit another community initiative.
-However, many community members rely on the resources and services nonprofits provide; therefore, it is difficult to see a benefit if funding is denied.
+IF APPROVED - Community members who are in need of supportive human services that address health, education, and livelihood.

+Awarded nonprofits who have greater capacity to serve community members and carry out their missions.

+Town of Carrboro will experience community benefit as crucial needs of residents are addressed through nonprofit partnerships.

+IF NOT APPROVED - The HCS Department could potentially look to reallocate the denied Human Services funding and funnel it into a different funding pool, such as affordable housing.

 What are the root causes of inequity?

 American political, social, and financial systems have worked to actively marginalize many different groups.
 This has often come in the form of denying rights or access to systems and institutions that greatly benefit one's livelihood, education, and health.
 For hundreds of years, intentional actions have been taken to deny humanity, wealth and equitable education and employment for BIPOC, women, and disabled people, creating cycles of poverty and social marginalization.
 This has resulted in large disparities in educational opportunity, wealth and asset accumulation, and social mobility.
 Disparities have been created and widened through government sponsored intentional racism and marginalization in the form of enslavement, forced displacement and loss of homeland of indigenous peoples, Jim Crow era policy, redlining, restrictive zoning ordinances, predatory and barrier-ridden lending practices, the American Credit System, over-policing of communities of color, the lack of protections for disabled people, the lack of rent control in NC, and white power structures' lack of willingness to address, and explicit desire to maintain, racial disparities.

 What might be the unintended consequences of this action or strategy?

-Community members in need of resources who may have little to no experience with the human services system will have to learn about and navigate a complex network of human services providers to locate and secure the resources that they need.
-This could be a source of stress and overwhelm for them, causing them to halt the seeking of services, or affecting other areas of their lives.
-However, it is more likely that the benefits of receiving necessary services will outweigh this cost.
+Nonprofits that were not awarded may face struggles in starting or maintaining programs and carrying out their missions.

 How is your department planning to mitigate any burdens, inequities, and unintended consequences?

-Generally- The department continues to engage with jurisdictional peers and community partners to advance affordable housing in the community and to address racial inequities in housing under the guidance of the One Orange Countywide Racial Equity Framework and the Town's Office of Race and Equity.
+The department continues to engage with jurisdictional peers and community partners to advance affordable housing in the community and to address racial inequities in housing under the guidance of the One Orange Countywide Racial Equity Framework and the Town's Office of Race and Equity.
 Since this department was formed our work has been increasingly focused on racial disparities in housing, preservation of Black neighborhoods, and increasing housing options for extremely low-income households, who are disproportionately BIPOC.
 This lens is vitally important in all aspects of the Town's work, and especially in housing where there are blatant disparities along racial lines.
-Difficulty for community members navigating complex human services network - Orange County's extensive network of human services providers can feel daunting, especially because many individuals must utilize several providers to meet their full range of needs.
-However, OC's human services provider network is extensive precisely so that it can meet the full range of needs of community members.
-Nonprofit organizations work closely with one another, as well as government agencies, to ensure that information holders give community members accurate information and referrals.
-As community members engage with services, follow ups are made with involved stakeholders as needed.
-Carrboro will continue to work closely with nonprofit partners to mitigate the risk of community members becoming overwhelmed by the network of providers, to ensure they become and stay engaged.